-The BARF diet was pioneered by the well-known Australian Veterinarian and author, Ian Billinghurst.
+The BARF diet was pioneered by the well-known Australian Veterinarian and author Ian Billinghurst.
 Today, the BARF diet is commonly referred to as the “Bones And Raw Food” diet or the “Biologically Appropriate Raw Food” Diet.
-Regardless of what you call it, it is generally accepted that this diet model is a mix of meat and plant matter.
-Acknowledging that dogs are sometimes opportunistic in their feeding behaviors and do not subsist of a diet entirely made up of meat.
+Regardless of what you call it, it is generally accepted that this diet model is a mix of meat and plant matter- acknowledging that dogs are sometimes opportunistic in their feeding behaviors and do not subsist on a diet entirely made up of meat.

 The general blend for a BARF diet is outlined here:

-Cali Raw formulas are based off the BARF diet
+Cali Raw formulas are based on the BARF diet

-There is a high degree of controversy in the raw feeding community over whether plant matter (fruits/vegetables) are appropriate foods for dogs.
+There is a high degree of controversy in the raw feeding community over whether plant matter (fruits/vegetables) is an appropriate food for dogs.
 While it is widely accepted that dogs are carnivores, research data has shown to be quite skewed when it comes to plant matter content in the diet of wild wolves.

 Early studies and field research observed almost no consumption of plant matter.
-However, more recent studies of wild wolf populations in the Northwest Territory indicates that vegetation was found in roughly 14% of scat collected by researchers.
-With this level of occurrence, this would lead us to believe that these wolves were seeking out this vegetation, not just coming across it through the prey that they consumed.
+However, more recent studies of wild wolf populations in the Northwest Territories indicate that vegetation was found in roughly 14% of scat collected by researchers.
+This level of occurrence would lead us to believe that these wolves were seeking out this vegetation, not just coming across it through the prey that they consumed.

 To further complicate the matter, it is a known fact that dogs do not digest plant matter well, making the consumption of fruits and vegetables by wild wolves all the more curious.
 One theory is that these animals are seeking out nutrients that are deficient in the animals that they are eating.
-The other centers around the benefits of this plant matter and it’s fiber for the wolves gut microbiome (which we will get into more in our section about probiotics and prebiotics).
+The other theory centers around the health benefits of this plant matter and its fiber for the wolf's gut microbiome (which we will get into more in our section about probiotics and prebiotics).